SciBorgs/SciGuides/BasicArmBot.md

 Try to do this one by yourself!

-^^ Should this one be guided through like before?
-Maybe just doing the interface would be fine, and leaving impls + subsystem up to them
+[comment]: # (Should this one be guided through like before?
+Maybe just doing the interface would be fine, and leaving impls + subsystem up to them)

 ## Converting the drivetrain